-As of December 31, 2015, the Company has not provided for U.S. deferred income taxes on undistributed earnings of its foreign subsidiaries of approximately \$1.5 million since these earnings are to be indefinitely reinvested.
+As of December 31, 2016, the Company has not provided for U.S. deferred income taxes on undistributed earnings of its foreign subsidiaries of approximately \$2.3 million since these earnings are to be indefinitely reinvested.
 Upon distribution of those earnings in the form of dividends or otherwise, the Company will be subject to additional U.S. and state income taxes (less foreign tax credits), as well as withholding taxes in its foreign locations.
 The amount of taxes attributable to the undistributed earnings is not practicably determinable.

 The Company establishes reserves for uncertain tax positions based on management's assessment of exposure associated with tax deductions, permanent tax differences and tax credits.
 The tax reserves are analyzed periodically and adjustments are made as events occur to warrant adjustment to the reserve.
 The Company's policy is to recognize interest and penalties related to unrecognized tax benefits as a component of income tax expense.
+Reserves for uncertain tax positions as of December 31, 2016 and 2015 are not material.